vgaj/phd/README.md

 # Phone Home Detector
-This application monitors network traffic to identify programs that are "Phoning Phone" to check for updates etc.
+This application monitors network traffic to identify programs that are "Phoning Home" to check for updates etc.

 ## Method
 The application works by looking at the data sent to IP addresses in one minute blocks.